JavaScript Primitive vs. Reference Values

 In this example:

-• First, declare a new variable age and initialize its value with 25.
+• First, declare a new variable age and initialize its value to 25.

 • Second, declare another variable newAge and assign the age to the newAge variable.